 In New Zealand, the infection is mostly spread through sharing injecting drug-use equipment (eg, needles, syringes, filters).
 For more information, visit the Needle Exchange Programme.

 Hepatitis C can also be passed on through:

 If you have hepatitis C, you may have:

 Many people with hepatitis C have no symptoms.
-A blood test will confirm whether or not you have hepatitis C. Talk to your GP about having a test if you have symptoms.
+A blood test will confirm whether or not you have hepatitis C. You can talk to your GP about having a test if you have symptoms.

 If you think you might have hepatitis C, you should contact your doctor to see if you need a blood test.
 You can also call Healthline for free anytime on 0800 611 116.

 Hepatitis C is a notifiable disease.
 This means that health professionals or laboratories will inform us when someone has it.
 This allows us to give advice about how to stop it spreading, and check that other people who have been in close contact with the person with the illness haven’t also been infected.